-The following tip explains how user authentication via Active Directory (AD), also referred to as authentication through Kerberos, can be done for Ansible Tower.
+User authentication via Active Directory (AD), also referred to as authentication through Kerberos, is supported through Ansible Tower.

-First, setup the Kerberos packages in the Tower system so that you can successfully generate a Kerberos ticket.
+To get started, first setup the Kerberos packages in the Tower system so that you can successfully generate a Kerberos ticket.
 To install the packages, use the following steps: